fsn-dev/dcrm-walletService/README.md

 # Front-end

-After running the dcrm wallet rpc service, we can use [SMPCWallet](https://github.com/fsn-dev/SMPCWallet/releases) to connect service.
-Use this front-end to create managed account which support BTC/ETH/FSN.
+After running the dcrm wallet rpc service and get the rpc IP:port, we can use [SMPCWallet](https://github.com/fsn-dev/SMPCWallet/releases) to connect service.
+This front-end can create distributed custodial account which support BTC/ETH/FSN.